AnicetNgrt/jiro-nn/README.md

-Implementing Neural Networks in Rust from scratch (using linear algebra libraries still).
+Implementing Neural Networks in Rust from scratch + utils for data manipulation as a newbie to machine learning (I never had used a ML framework before).

+This was made for the purpose of my own learning.
+It is obviously not a good NN library by any means.

+Feel free to give feedback.

 ## Working features